 The Inanity of my Humanity (and why I choose to share it on Wisebread)

-I was researching and writing a "serious" post over the weekend, when I read each of these links.
-Both times, I immediately thought "Wisebread" and, though the connection between either of them and chic, frugal living wasn't clear from the get-go, I was able to figure it out enough to share with the class.
+I was researching and writing a "serious" post over the weekend when I read some interesting links that immediately made me think "Wise Bread."
+Though the connection between them and chic, frugal living wasn't clear from the get-go, I was able to figure it out enough to share with the class.
 Please save all comments about my craziness until the end of the post.

 While this caller is funny in that "annoying as hell" sort of way, he also demonstrates why we should all strive to be healthy, whole people through a frugality of our words and actions.
-As I've written about before , frugality has to do with more than how we spend our money--it's an attitude, a lifestyle, something that pervades how we live.
-If this caller is serious, then he seriously needs to learn a frugality of speech, so he can stop spewing his words all over the place, say what he means to say, and get out of there.
+As I've written about before, frugality has to do with more than how we spend our money — it's an attitude, a lifestyle, something that pervades how we live.
+If this caller is serious, then he seriously needs to learn frugality of speech, so he can stop spewing his words all over the place, say what he means to say, and get out of there.

 Now you can tell me I'm crazy.